AdmitHub/agenda-ts-performance-fork/README.md

 - Scheduling with configurable priority, concurrency, and repeating.
 - Scheduling via cron or human readable syntax.
 - Event backed job queue that you can hook into.
+- **Intelligent batch processing** for high-performance job processing with configurable batch sizes.
+- **Write conflict resilience** with automatic retry and exponential backoff for MongoDB operations.
 - [Agendash](https://github.com/agenda/agendash): optional standalone web-interface.
 - [Agenda-rest](https://github.com/agenda/agenda-rest): optional standalone REST API.
 - [inversify-agenda](https://github.com/lautarobock/inversify-agenda) - Some utilities for the development of agenda workers with Inversify